-E.g., when the resource group is overloaded or doesn’t work at their full capacity, their performance will be reduced, and this effect will be reflected on the project’s progress too.
+For example, when a resource group is overloaded or its members don’t work at their full capacity, their performance will be reduced, and this effect will be reflected in the project’s progress too.
 But the most important thing is that this gap will become visible long after this problem appears.
 It may happen that management finds out about a bottleneck several months after its occurrence.
 And as a rule, it’s too late to improve things.
-This is why if you keep track of your people’s performance in real-time, you won’t ever miss any bottlenecks and resolve them as soon as they occur.
+This is why if you keep track of your people’s performance in real time, you won’t ever miss any bottlenecks and resolve them as soon as they occur.

 Tracking performance at the resource level implies getting relevant information about the way project team members cope with their tasks: how many of them are successfully completed and when, if there are any issues that hinder the flow, if a resource’s workload is balanced, if the produce the expected output, etc.

 If a bottleneck occurs, it becomes immediately apparent if you’re focused on the resource level.
 Thus, you can take urgent measures not to let it affect your projects: e.g., move a milestone, reassign a task, etc. When your attention is at the project level only, this bottleneck will burden your people and as a result, their performance will be significantly reduced.
 This may result in missed milestones, prolonged due dates, cost overrun, and even a project failure.

 Keeping track of resources’ performance is especially important for multi-project environments because of the resource dependency between projects.
 Even one inefficient team member can become a bottleneck that will hamper the whole workflow.
 Therefore, you should be sure that all your resources have optimal workloads: they’re neither idle nor overwhelmed.

 To have an opportunity to see how your teams work and the output they produce, you need a resource management solution which will show you these indicators at different levels.